About the Coalition

 The transportation sector is responsible for nearly half of our climate and air pollution in Washington.
 We need our transportation to be clean, affordable, and accessible.
 A Clean Fuel Standard will require fuel producers and importers to reduce pollution from the fuels that power our transportation system.
 It is a tested and effective policy that would clean our air, give us more options to fuel our vehicles (such as electricity and local renewable biofuels), create economic development, cut climate pollution, and move us beyond oil.

 The health of our democracy depends on allowing communities to elect leaders of their choice to represent their needs today and in the future.
-Issues like climate change and pollution are important to many voters and people in the state, so improving access to voting is essential for finding smart solutions to these pressing problems.
-These bills take important steps to eliminate barriers to voting and ensure that the needs of communities are represented in our election system.
+Issues like climate change, clean water, and conservation are important to many voters and people in the state, so improving access to voting is essential to finding smart solutions to these pressing problems.
+Two essential bills are before the legislature and should pass:

 Bills to Watch